tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 - disjointness: The level of resource disjointness constraint that the secondary path of a TE tunnel has to adhere to.
 - explicit-route-objects: A YANG container that holds path constraints in the form of route entries present in the following two lists:
     - 'route-object-exclude-always': a list of route entries that are always excluded from the path computation.
 The exclusion of a route entry in this list during path computation is not order sensitive.
+The route entries in this list have a 'strict' hop-type as described in {{?RFC4874}} section 3.1.
     - 'route-object-include-exclude':
     : a list of route entries to include or exclude for the path computation.
+For route entries in this list that are to be excluded, the hop-type is only allowed to be 'strict' as described in {{?RFC4874}} section 3.1.
     : The constraint type (include or exclude) is specified with each route entry.
 The path computation considers route entry constraints in the order they appear in this list.
 Once a route entry constraint is consumed from this list, it is not considered any further in the computation of the TE path.
     : The 'route-object-include-exclude' is used to configure constraints on which route objects (e.g., nodes, links) are included or excluded in the path computation.
     : The interpretation of an empty 'route-object-include-exclude' list depends on the TE Tunnel (end-to-end or Tunnel Segment) and on the specific path, according to the following rules: